 Adding the Social Sharing to your food ordering app like Zomato allows website visitors to share content on their favorite social media platforms.

-Facebook Comments are integrated with Blog Module, Gallery Module, and News Module to allow visitors to interact using their Facebook profiles to build a food ordering app like Zomato.
+Facebook Comment feature is integrated with Blog Module, Gallery Module, and News Module to allow visitors to interact with their profiles to build a food ordering app like Zomato.

 Facebook Wall feed allows websites to display one or more Facebook Page Wall link feeds on their website.